olesk75/AnimatedGIF/README.md

 #AnimatedGIF
-### - a Python class for animating GIFs using threading in tkinter
+### - a Python class for animating GIFs in tkinter using threads
 A very simple class (subclass of tkinter.Label) that displays an animated GIF in a label and runs the animation in a separate thread.
 Written in Python3 but should work for Python2 as well (untested).